Daniella Levine Cava: Early life and education

 Daniella Levine was born on September 14, 1955, in New York City.
-She traveled throughout Latin America in her youth, including to Rio de Janeiro and Santiago.
+She travelled throughout Latin America in her youth, including to Rio de Janeiro and Santiago.
 She later attended Yale University, where she served as the President of the Student Council, graduating in 1977 with a Bachelor of Arts in psychology.
 She later attended Columbia University, receiving a Juris Doctor in 1981 and a Master of Social Work in 1983.
 She moved to Miami in 1980 with her husband, Dr. Robert Cava.

 Legal and non-profit career

 Upon her arrival to Miami in 1980, Levine Cava became an attorney with Legal Services of Greater Miami, later leaving in 1985 after becoming legal director for the Guardian Ad Litem program, a court-run child welfare legal program.
 During her time as a lawyer, she served on the Florida Bar Committee on Legal Needs of Children.
 In 1992, following Hurricane Andrew, she was appointed as the Miami-Dade County program manager for the Florida Department of Children and Families, holding the position until 1994.
 The following year, she founded a youth outreach program with Barry University.

 In 1996, Levine Cava founded the Human Services Coalition, later renamed Catalyst Miami, which, through partnerships with the United Way and local businesses, aids low-income families with monetary advice.
 At Catalyst Miami, she launched the Prosperity Campaign which helps people increase their income and savings, allowing families to build financial security.
 She served as the president and chief executive officer of Catalyst Miami until 2013.